 Drink More Water

 Water is your best friend in the fight against halitosis.
-Water can dilute anything in your mouth that is causing a stink.
-This can include ketones, bacteria, mucus, and the other things that get in your mouth and make it stink.
+Water can dilute anything in your mouth that is causing a stink; this can include ketones, bacteria, mucus, and the other things that get in your mouth and make it stink.

 Water can also wash these things out of your mouth entirely.
 At a minimum, a glass of water will lessen any breath problems you’re having.
-If you stay hydrated, your breath will always smell better in general and prevent you from the dreaded keto dry mouth.
+If you stay hydrated, your breath will always smell better in general and keep you from the dreaded keto dry mouth.

 Brush and Floss